zladovan/gorched/README.md

 Gorched is using [termloop](https://github.com/JoelOtter/termloop) as game engine.

-Procedural generation is based on OpenSimplex noise implemented in GO by [opensimplex-go](https://github.com/ojrac/opensimplex-go]).
+Procedural generation is based on OpenSimplex noise implemented in Go by [opensimplex-go](https://github.com/ojrac/opensimplex-go]).